OlegLepeshko/rsschool-cv/cv.md

 English
 -------
-A (I have some speaking practice, but not with native speakers)
+A2 (I have some speaking practice, but not with native speakers)